The first Steklov eigenvalue of planar graphs and beyond: Introduction

 In the case of finite trees, we have the upper bound of the form

 with a positive constant $c$, where $L$ is the diameter of the tree~\cite[Theorem 1.3]{he_upper_2022}.
 This can not be extended to planar graphs.
-In fact we have a sequence of planar graphs $\cG_n = (V_n, E_n)$ with fixed diameter and $\lambda_2(\cG_n, \delta \Omega_n) \to 1$ as $|V_n| \to \infty$ (check \cref{empl:path_stack}).
+In fact, we have a sequence of planar graphs $\cG_n = (V_n, E_n)$ with fixed diameter and $\lambda_2(\cG_n, \delta \Omega_n) \to 1$ as $|V_n| \to \infty$ (check \cref{empl:path_stack}).

 A complete graph is a graph where every two vertices are neighbours to each other.
-A graph is $2$-connected if for any $x, y \in V$, there exist two disjoint paths connecting $x$ and $y$.
+A graph is $2$-connected if it has no cut vertex, namely whose removal disconnects the graph.
 A maximal $2$-connected subgraph of a graph is called a block of the graph.
 A block graph is a connected graph where all blocks are complete graphs.
 The size of a block is the cardinality of the vertex set of the block.

 We obtain upper bounds of first Steklov eigenvalue for block graphs.